speedment/speedment-doc/pages/predicate.md

 ```

 ### notEndsWith
-The following example shows a solution where we print out the films that has a title that does *not* end with "DEVIL":
+The following example prints the films that has a title that does *not* end with "DEVIL":
 ``` java
     films.stream()
         .filter(Film.TITLE.notEndsWith("DEVIL"))